redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 ##### Define configuration

-By default, `codelens` and `inlayhint` are not available in the TypeScript Language Server, you can enable them by filling the `Configuration` tab with this JSON settings:
+By default, `codelens` and `inlayhint` are not available in the TypeScript Language Server, you can enable them by filling the `Configuration` tab with the following JSON settings:

 ```json
 {